Question: How can we find a good PCB manufacturer in China? What is the PCB manufacturing process of a multilayer PCB?

 - Machines for determining the shear strength of rations;

-- Hydrostat for expert determination of the cleanliness of cleaning the boards from technological contamination;
+- Hydrostat for expert determination of the cleanliness of the boards from technological contamination;

 - Electrical measuring instruments for testing electrical insulation and conductivity;